 About the authors

-Professor John Quinn and Dr. Vivien Bubb are both in the Department of Molecular & Clinical Pharmacology at the University of Liverpool.
-Their work is focussed on mechanisms that cause cellular dysfunction in the nervous system.
-Professor Quinn has a PhD in Virology from the University of Glasgow and is currently the Chair of Neurobiology at the University of Liverpool.
+Vivien works at the Department of Molecular & Clinical Pharmacology at the University of Liverpool.
+Her work is focussed on mechanisms that cause cellular dysfunction in the nervous system.
 Dr. Bubb obtained her PhD in Experimental Pathology from the University of Georgetown and is currently a research fellow.